polkascan/py-substrate-metadata-docs/docs/integritee-parachain/parachainsystem.md

 ---------
 ### OverlappingUpgrades
-Attempt to upgrade validation function while existing upgrade pending
+Attempt to upgrade validation function while existing upgrade pending.

 ---------
 ### ProhibitedByPolkadot
-Polkadot currently prohibits this parachain from upgrading its validation function
+Polkadot currently prohibits this parachain from upgrading its validation function.

 ---------
 ### TooBig
-The supplied validation function has compiled into a blob larger than Polkadot is willing to run
+The supplied validation function has compiled into a blob larger than Polkadot is willing to run.

 ---------
 ### Unauthorized